 Many old homes have been re-purposed and changed throughout the years, leaving them with strangely configured plumbing systems.
 Oftentimes older homes have been found to have botched repair jobs and installations as well.
 These issues can make it difficult for your plumber to find the exact cause of a current problem.

-If you’re thinking of buying a fixer upper, contact D & F Plumbing, we’d be happy to complete a comprehensive plumbing inspection for you.
+If you’re thinking of buying a fixer upper, contact D&F Plumbing, Heating and Cooling, we’d be happy to complete a comprehensive plumbing inspection for you.
 We also use we use video inspection to diagnose any sewer line issues.